Foundation Medicine: History

 Foundation Medicine was founded in Cambridge, Massachusetts.
 The company was conceived after Broad Institute researchers Levi Garraway and Matthew Meyerson published a 2007 paper detailing a method for large-panel testing of 238 DNA mutations.

 Foundation Medicine launched in 2010 with a $25 million Series A financing led by Third Rock Ventures.
 The company released its first commercial assay, or test, called FoundationOne in 2012.
 The company also began partnering with pharmaceutical companies to analyze patient samples.
 The first such program was piloted with Novartis in 2011, and by 2018, the company had more than 30 partnerships.

 Foundation Medicine launched its second test, a hematological biomarker assay called FoundationOneHeme, in 2013.
 The company held its initial public offering in August 2013.
 The following year, Priority Health in Michigan became the first healthcare plan in the United States to cover the company's tests.

 In 2016, using FoundationCore data, Foundation Medicine released anonymized records detailing genomic data on cancers from 18,000 adult patients to the National Cancer Institute's (NCI) Genomic Data Commons (GDC) portal.

-In June 2018, Roche announced it would acquire Foundation Medicine.
+In 2018, Roche acquired Foundation Medicine (via acquisition of the remaining 42.5% of Foundation Medicine for $2.4 billion), and currently operates it as a subsidiary.

-Foundation Medicine is now a subsidiary of Roche and It operates independently.
+Guardant Health sued Foundation Medicine over patents in 2019–2020.
+In 2021, Guardant Health licensed intellectual property to Foundation Medicine for $25 million in a settlement.

 Products

-Foundation Medicine's products include genomic tests used to test solid tumors and blood-based cancers and sarcomas, as well as data services.
+Foundation Medicine's products include genomic tests for solid tumors and blood-based cancers and sarcomas, as well as data services.